Changes to the collection services in response to COVID-19

 We are continually reviewing service provision as the situation evolves and are recovering services as appropriate, whilst still offering the same protection to our staff and the public and complying with updated national guidance.
 As service changes are implemented we will keep everyone updated through media outlets, Facebook, Twitter and on these pages so please keep checking for recent updates, as well as the FAQs below.

 Recycling materials will be collected every fortnight in Orkney Mainland, Burray, South Ronaldsay, Shapinsay and Westray.
 But only two materials can be collected each time – glass and plastic bottles on one cycle and paper/metals on the other cycle.
 Refer to the collection calendars in the ‘Related Downloads’ section and to the details below.

 In these more challenging hygiene times please also make sure your bin handles are cleaned with warm soapy water, or alcohol-based wipes or Anti-Bac spray – our operatives are wearing PPE (Personal Protective Equipment) but they are pulling out thousands of bins every week and don’t have the opportunity to do a 20 second handwash between each bin removal.
 Please keep your bins clean.
 Every bit helps.

-Alternate Weekly Collections are resuming from Monday 9 November – with two types of recycling collected every fortnight
+Alternate Weekly Collections have resumed – with two types of recycling collected every fortnight.

 The service is still constrained by physical distancing requirements which means that only one operative is allowed in the cab of a vehicle, together with the driver.
 This means that more vehicles are required to collect recycling materials.
 As only single compartment refuse vehicles were available from the existing fleet this meant that we were only able to collect one material at a time.
 However, the service is now able to make use of a twin pack vehicle which will allow us to collect two materials at the same time, whilst still maintaining the two in a cab requirement and continuing to comply with physical distancing requirements.